 While these options aren’t highly recommended, they may offer a brief stop-gap solution while negotiating with your loved one regarding the safety of their throw rugs.

-For this reason, it’s important to select a rug pad or gripper that isn’t too high so that the person will have less likelihood of catching something on the edge of a rug.
-Always make sure that the depth of the rug pad or gripper is as thin as it can be so that this can be avoided.
+For this reason, it’s important to select a rug pad or gripper that isn’t too high so that a person is less likely to catch something on the edge of a rug.

 Always ensure that the depth of the rug pad or gripper is as thin as possible to avoid this.